-GLOBAL EU GLOBAL EU Would you say t hat democracy in your country wor ks Total res "very well" sponses: and "well" Total re: "very poorly" sponses: and "poorly" It is our duty to welcome refugees into our country 66 71 61 52 It is not our duty to welcome refugees into our country 34 29 39 48 In today's society do you feel that you are free to express yoursel sponses: nd "mostly" Total re: "not at all" an sponses: d "mostly not" It is our duty to welcome refugees into our country 67 69 56 49 It is not our duty to welcome refugees into our country 33 31 44 51 Which of the following opinions best aligns with your views?
-Which of the foll owing opinions b est aligns with yo ur views? owing opinions b nwhile because ake a difference Voting is poir politicians do no ur views?
-Itless because It care about the e people It is our duty to welcome refugees into our country Voting is poir politicians do no ntless because ot care about the Voting is worth elections can m nwhile because ake a difference Voting is poir politicians do no will of th ntless because ot care about the e people our country It is not our duty to welcome refugees Voting is worth elections can m 67 nwhile because ake a difference 68 Voting is poir politicians do no will of th ntless because of care about the e people our country It is not our duty to welcome refugees Voting is worth elections can m 67 33 Generally speaking the speaking sp nwhile because ake a difference 68 Voting is poir politicians do no will of the 55 45 45 Other political s just as good as ntless because of care about the e people our country It is not our duty to welcome refugees Voting is worth elections can m 67 33 Generally speaking the speaking sp nwhile because ake a difference 68 32 ng, would you say ostitute for the em, it is the best Voting is poir politicians do no will of the 55 45 45 Other political s just as good as atless because of care about the e people 49 51 ystems might be the democratic
+GLOBAL EU GLOBAL EU Would you say t hat democracy in your country worl ks Total res "very well" sponses: and "well" Total res "very poorly" sponses: and "poorly" It is our duty to welcome refugees into our country 66 71 61 52 It is not our duty to welcome refugees into our country 34 29 39 48 In today's society do you feel that you are free to express yourself?
+Total res "entirely" a sponses: nd "mostly" sponses: d "mostly not" It is our duty to welcome refugees into our country 67 69 56 49 It is not our duty to welcome refugees into our country 33 31 44 51 Which of the foll owing opinions b est aligns with yo ur views?
+Voting is worthwhile because elections can make a difference will of the people Voting is worth elections can m nwhile because ake a difference politicians do no ot care about the It is our duty to welcome refugees into our country Voting is worth elections can m 67 nwhile because ake a difference 68 politicians do no ot care about the It is our duty to welcome refugees into our country It is not our duty to welcome refugees into our country elections can m ake a difference politicians do nc will of th ot care about the e people our country It is not our duty to welcome refugees elections can m 67 33 ake a difference 68 politicians do no will of th 55 45 ot care about the e people 49 our country It is not our duty to welcome refugees elections can m 67 33 Generally speaki There is no sul democratic syste ake a difference 68 32 politicians do no will of th 55 45 Y that Other political s just as good as ot care about the e people 49 our country It is not our duty to welcome refugees elections can m 67 33 Generally speaki There is no sul democratic syste ake a difference 68 32 ng, would you say ostitute for the em, it is the best politicians do no will of th 55 45 Y that Other political s just as good as ot care about the e people 49 51 ystems might be the democratic